 A California Pitchess motion is a request for information contained in a law enforcement officer’s personnel file.49 Criminal defense lawyers typically raise this motion when they believe that their client has been the victim of police misconduct.

 Pitchess motions are only valid if you can show “good cause” to believe that the officer might have engaged in misconduct, and that the misconduct is relevant to your defense case.50

-If the judge believes that the defense has demonstrated good cause as to why the sought information is material to the case, s/he will conduct an in camera Pitchess hearing.
-An “in camera” hearing is one that is private rather than conducted in open court like a suppression hearing.
+If the judge believes that the defendant has demonstrated good cause as to why the sought information is material to the case, s/he will conduct an in-camera Pitchess hearing.
+An “in-camera” hearing is one that is private rather than conducted in open court like a suppression hearing.

 For additional help…

 If you or a loved one is in need of help with Penal Code 1538.5 PC motion to suppress evidence and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.
 We also practice personal injury law.